The best checked luggage of 2021 | CNN Underscored

 Design and build quality

-- Unpacked weight: We weighed each suitcase on a scale
+- Unpacked weight: We weighed each suitcase on a scale.

 - Color and design options: We counted the color and design options on each brand’s website and noted if the suitcase had a larger size.